semente/bak/README.md

 ```

 In the example above, to ignore all `.git` directories I had to start
-the pattern with a wildcard "\*" as in ``*/.git`` but to ignore just
+the pattern with a wildcard "\*" as in ``*/.git``, but to ignore just
 the directory `.local` from the root of the backup source I had to use
 `./.local`.
 In this case, using `/home/user/.local` won't work.

 ## Scheduled and unattended backups

-I do not have any scheduled backup in my laptop, I have a script that
+I do not have any scheduled backups on my laptop, I have a script that
-remember me from time to time to backup so I decide whenever is a good
+reminds me from time to time to backup, allowing me to decide if it is
-time for backup and what options I should use.
+a good time for a backup and what options I should use considering
+mainly the current Internet connection.

-However, you might find interesting schedule your backups by using
+However, you might want to schedule your backups by using *cron*.
+For
-*cron*.
-For unattended operations, is recommended that you use the
+unattended operations, it is recommended that you use the option `-u`,
-option `-u`, it basically tells GnuPG to use the options
+it basically tells GnuPG to use the options *--batch --tty* (see
-*--batch --tty* (see *gpg(1) manpage* for more information).
+*gpg(1) manpage* for more information).

-Following is an example I wrote but didn't have time to test it yet,
+The following is an example I wrote but didn't have time to test yet,
-so please make sure it is running fine before trust in your backups.
+so please make sure it is running fine before trusting in your
+backups.

 ```sh
 SHELL=/bin/bash